-MAA is proud to be working with the Congo Great Lakes Initiative (CGLI) during 2016 on this ‘Our Heritage’ project, supported by the Heritage Lottery Fund.
+MAA was proud to work with the Congo Great Lakes Initiative (CGLI) during 2016 on this ‘Our Heritage’ project, supported by the Heritage Lottery Fund.
 The project is intended to benefit the Congolese diaspora living in London and the UK by reconsidering the collecting legacies of British baptist missionaries in the Congo.
 The project will focus on the photographic collections made by Kenred Smith and the ethnographic collections made the missionary brothers, John Lawson Forfeitt and Williams Lansbury Forfeitt, now held at MAA.

 Exploring gifts made by Congolese people, photographs made by missionaries, as well as material exhibited in the past by Baptists missionaries will create a space of dialogue between University of Cambridge academics and community members.
 The project will involve indigenous collaborators contributing to contemporary narratives collected by missionaries during the nineteenth century.